-Gjirokaster is a historical city located in southern Albania, having a status of “museum town”.
+Gjirokaster is a historical city located in southern Albania, having the status of a museum town.
 It is one of the most beautiful and breathtaking cities in the country that counts around 25.000 inhabitants.
-Its old town is a UNESCO World Heritage Site and it is considered as a rare example of architectural character typical for the Ottoman period.
+This old town is a UNESCO World Heritage Site and it is considered as a rare example of architecture, typical for the Ottoman period.
 This city is the birthplace of the former Albanian communist leader Enver Hoxha and the famous Albanian novelist and poet, Ismail Kadare.
-Today, this well preserved Ottoman town, from Christian place in the 16th century will be transformed into one with a large Muslim population by the early 19th century, emphasizing the fact of a major religious center for Bektashi Sufism.
+Today, this well preserved Ottoman town, from majorly Christian place, in the 16th century was transformed into one with a large Muslim population, until the early 19th century, emphasizing the fact of a major religious center for Bektashi Sufism.
 The Greek minority living in Gjirokaster, makes this city one of the centers of the Greek community in Albania together with the city of Saranda.

-Kruja is a town and a municipality located 20km from the capital of Albania, the city of Tirana.
+Kruja is a town and a municipality located 20 km from the capital of Albania, Tirana.
 This beautiful small town is one of the most visited attractions in the country.
-Its historical symbol is the Kruja Castle, the center of the Skanderbeg battle against the Ottomans, that includes the Skanderbeg Museum where you can meet with the life of this honorable hero, and the National Ethnographic Museum, the best preserved ethnographic museum in Albania situated in an old traditional house built in Turkish style.
+Its historical symbols are: the Kruja Castle, the center of the Skander-beg battle against the Ottomans, that includes the Skander-beg Museum, where you can learn about the life of this honourable hero, the National Ethnographic Museum, the best preserved ethnographic museum in Albania situated in an old traditional house built in Turkish style.
 One of the most impressive places in this adorable town is the Dollma Tekke, a small Bektashi temple, built in 1789.
 This can be an unforgettable experience if you desire to explore the mysticism and the spirituality as well as the teaching full of symbolism and stories combining different elements from the Islam and at times, the Christianity and Judaism.

 The Old Bazaar inspires with its authenticity and beauty.
-The narrow street with souvenirs, antique shops, the small ateliers for costume knitting and weaving carpets, contributes to make your stay even more pleasant.
-This town is the right place for buying and tasting the famous Albanian “Skanderbeg cognac”, and enjoying the atmosphere of the town that will take you back in history.
+The narrow streets with souvenirs, antique shops, the small ateliers for costume knitting and weaving carpets, contributes to make your stay even more pleasant.
+This town is the right place for buying and tasting the famous Albanian Skander-beg cognac, and enjoying the atmosphere of the town that will take you back in history.

-Saranda is located in an open sea gulf of the Ionian Sea in the central Mediterranean in the southern Albania, about 14km east of the north end of the Greek island Corfu.
+Saranda is located in an open sea gulf of the Ionian Sea in the central Mediterranean in the southern Albania, about 14 km east of the Greek island Corfu.
 Due to some historical circumstances as well as the proximity of Greece and the Greek minority in the city, Saranda is considered one of the two centers of the Greek community in Albania.
 It counts around 20.000 inhabitants.